2016–17 Latvian Football Cup

-The 2016–17 Latvian Football Cup is the 22nd season of the Latvian annual football knock-out competition.
+The 2016–17 Latvian Football Cup was the 22nd edition of the Latvian football knockout tournament.
 The winners will qualify for the first qualifying round of the 2017–18 UEFA Europa League.

 Participating clubs

 The following teams will take part in the competition:

 First round

 The first round consists of 8 matches, between 16 of the qualifying teams from the Latvian Second League.
 9 teams from the Second League automatically qualified for the second round, based on a lottery.
 The matches of this round took place on 4–15 June 2016.